First Moment of Hecke $L$-functions with quartic characters at the central point: Proof of Theorem

 Next we need to bound

-In view of the equality $W(\chi_c)=g(c)$ and the fact from \eqref{2.1} that $g(c)$ is supported on square-free numbers , we may drop the restriction $^*$ in the outer sum above.
+Mindful of the equality $W(\chi_c)=g(c)$ and the fact from \eqref{2.1} that $g(c)$ is supported on square-free numbers , we may drop the restriction $^*$ in the outer sum above.
 Recalling the definition of $\widetilde{g}(c)$ in Lemma \ref{crubound}, we recast ${\sum}_2$ as

-Again we can assume $2^rN(a) \ll y^{1+\varepsilon}/x$ in view of the exponential decay of the test functions.
+Again we can assume $2^rN(a) \ll y^{1+\varepsilon}/x$ by virtue of the exponential decay of the test functions.
 Applying the bound \eqref{bound}, we see immediately that

 From \eqref{sum1est} and \eqref{sum2est}, we conclude that

 on taking $x=y^{5/7}$.